French Bulldog Reverse Sneezing: What It Means & When to Worry

 Reverse sneezing, also called pharyngeal gag reflex or inspiratory paroxysmal respiration, is a sudden, involuntary spasm of the throat and soft palate.
 Instead of pushing air out like a normal sneeze, your dog rapidly pulls air in through the nose.
 This creates the distinctive snorting, honking noise that sends owners into panic mode.

 Episodes usually last 10 to 30 seconds and resolve on their own.
-During the episode, your Frenchie is not actually choking — they are just irritated.
+During the episode, your Frenchie is not actually choking.
+They are just irritated.

 Why Frenchies Do It